zentra-chat/Strontium/README.md

 # Strontium
-Database for the Celestite chat app!
+Database for the Zentra chat app!